tjhart/broccoli-tree-to-json/README.md

 broccoli-tree-to-json
 ====================

-Roll up a directory tree into a JSON document.
+A [Broccoli](https://github.com/broccolijs/broccoli) plugin for rolling up a directory tree into a JSON document.

 The directory structure:
 ```